RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 #### 6. Final items/clean up:

+- [ ] update the current RTX GitHub changelog issue (add the rollout of this KG2 version as a changelog item)
+- [ ] delete the `kg2.X.Yc` branch in the RTX repo (since it has been merged into `master` at this point)
 - [ ] turn off the old KG2c version's neo4j instance (if it has not already been turned off; it is likely to have been turned off when the old KG2c was rolled out)
   - [ ] determine what is the DNS A record hostname for `kg2-X-Zc.rtx.ai` (where `Z` is one less than the new minor release version): run `nslookup kg2-X-Zc.rtx.ai` (it will return either `kg2canonicalized.rtx.ai` or `kg2canonicalized2.rtx.ai`; we'll call it `kg2canonicalizedN.rtx.ai`).
   - [ ] message the `#deployment` channel in the `ARAXTeam` Slack workspace that you will be stopping the `kg2canonicalizedN.rtx.ai` Neo4j endpoint